LSeaburg/FiggieServer/dashboard/README.md

 - **Pandas**: Data manipulation and analysis
 - **Psycopg**: PostgreSQL adapter for Python

-## Browser Support

-- Chrome/Chromium (recommended)
-- Firefox
-- Safari
-- Edge

-## Troubleshooting

-### Common Issues

-1. **Dashboard not loading**: Check if the database is running and accessible
-2. **Experiments not appearing**: Verify database connection and table structure
-3. **Games not running**: Ensure Figgie servers are running on the correct ports
-4. **Charts not displaying**: Check browser console for JavaScript errors
-5. **Dropdown errors**: Ensure database datetime fields are properly formatted

 ### Error Messages

 - **"Invalid argument options passed into Dropdown"**: This was fixed in the latest version.
 The dropdown now properly formats options with only `label` and `value` properties.